 Further along the coast, there are rolling wineries and little towns, like Ston and Mali Ston, serving up delicious oysters, and the isthmus Pelješac peninsula.
 Head to Mrežnica for cascading waterfalls and secluded forests, Plitvice Lakes National Park for more watery adventures, and Split and Zagreb for the food and thriving markets.

-A trip with Flash Pack takes care of all of that with the eight-day Exclusive Croatia itinerary, which combines unique experiences on land and sea with the company of like-minded solo travelers.
+A trip with Flash Pack takes care of all of that with the eight-day Exclusive Croatia itinerary, which combines unique experiences on land and sea with the company of like-minded solo travellers.

-Where to stay as a solo traveler in Croatia
+Where to stay as a solo traveller in Croatia

 How to get to Croatia